gbdev/pandocs/content/Video_Display.md

 Mode 1 - V-Blank Period
 ```

-Aside from that, OAM can be accessed at any time by using the DMA
+During those modes, OAM can be accessed at any time by using the DMA
 Function (FF46).
+Outside those modes, DMA out-prioritizes the PPU in
+accessing OAM, and the PPU will read $FF from OAM during that time.

 When directly reading or writing to OAM, a typical
 procedure that waits for accessibility of OAM Memory would be:

 ```